Skip to content

 :Destroy()

-Completely removes the spotlight, cleans up all connections, tweens, and UI elements.
+Completely removes the spotlight, cleans up all connections, and destroys the UI.

 Returns: none